NullAce/ArrangeLT/README.md

 # ArrangeLT

 ## Overview
 ArrangeLT is a Python library designed to help users quickly and efficiently sort and organize files in a directory.
-It provides functionality to sort files alphabetically, group files by extensions, and more.
-ArrangeLT is lightweight, easy to use, and highly extensible.
+It provides functionality to sort files alphabetically, group files by extensions, categorize files by size, and more.

 ## Installation
 To install the library, you can use pip.
 Run the following command in your terminal: